 Band 6 Registered Nurse/RGN Pay Rates

 Nurses working in London will receive a “London weighting” to cover the cost of living in the capital, for either the inner, outer or fringe of the city.

 Private nurse pay rates are unregulated, so they can vary depending on the role and organisation, however typically private nurse salaries are in line with NHS bandings, or slightly higher.
 It’s worth noting that alongside pay rates not being regulated, there are no benefit guidelines for private nursing, so often benefits packages for private nursing jobs do not rival those offered by the NHS.

 For more information on nurse pay and nursing salaries, visit our Registered Nurse Salary and Pay Rate Guide here.

-We recruit for a range of Registered Nurse/RGN jobs, based across the UK and in a range of different clinical settings.
-Many of our roles are hospital or ward based, and we recruit for nurse jobs through the country.
+We recruit for a range of Registered Adult Nurse/RGN jobs, based across the UK and in a range of different clinical settings.
+Many of our roles are hospital or ward based, and we recruit for Nurses throughout the country.

 You can search our nurse jobs on our job board, or click on a link below: